LoopMaster99/MindScribe/README.md

     ```

 4.  **Run the application:**
     The application will start on `http://localhost:8080`.
-Use the `dev` profile to connect to your local database.
     ```sh
-    mvn spring-boot:run -Dspring-boot.run.profiles=dev
+    mvn spring-boot:run
     ```

 ## 🧪 Testing & Code Quality